buildkite/docs/pages/agent/v3/cli_oidc.md

    <tr>
     <td><code>aud</code></td>
     <td>
       <p>Audience.
 Identifies the intended audience for the JWT.
-Defaults to <code>https://buildkite.com/{organization.slug}</code> but can be overridden using the <code>--audience</code> flag</p>
+Defaults to <code>https://buildkite.com/ORGANIZATION_SLUG</code> but can be overridden using the <code>--audience</code> flag</p>
     </td>
   </tr>
    <tr>
     <td><code>exp</code></td>
     <td>
       <p>Expiration Time.
 Specifies the expiration time of the JWT, after which the token is no longer valid.
-Set to 5 minutes in the future at generation.<br>
-      Can be changed with the <code>--lifetime</code> flag.</p>
+Defaults to 5 minutes in the future at generation, but can be overridden with the <code>--lifetime</code> flag.</p>
       <p><em>Example:</em> <code>1669015898</code></p>
     </td>
   </tr>
    <tr>
     <td><code>nbf</code></td>
     <td>
+      <p>Not Before.</p>
-      <p>Not Before.
-Specifies the time before which the JWT must not be accepted for processing.
+      <p>Specifies the time before which the JWT must not be accepted for processing.
 Set to the current timestamp at generation.</p>
       <p><em>Example:</em> <code>1669014898</code></p>
     </td>
   </tr>